mdn/content/files/en-us/web/http/headers/content-security-policy/index.md

   - : Prevents loading any assets using HTTP when the page is loaded using HTTPS.

 - {{CSP("report-uri")}} {{deprecated_inline}}
-  - : Provides the browser with a the URL where CSP violation reports should be sent.
+  - : Provides the browser with a URL where CSP violation reports should be sent.
     This has been superseded by the [`report-to`](#report-to) directive.

 ## Values